natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Yak-1B.md

 # You will have run your engine out trying to climb, so your engine has less time before it overheats than usual.
 (You also don't climb as fast as most other planes, in fact, there are better Soviet aircraft for climbing, such as the MiG-3 and the La-5).
 # You will be highly visible.
 # You will have reduced manoeuvrability.
-# You will easily rip your wings upon trying to dive (The Yak's wings, is made of wood, disappear at about 600 kph).
+# You will easily rip your wings upon trying to dive (The Yak's wings, is made of wood, disappear at about 600 km/h).

 If you stay below 3,000 m, then you will have more advantages than the enemy, such as: